iamnotstatic/movie-finder-bot/Readme.md

-## MOVIE FINDER BOT
+## TELEGRAM MOVIE FINDER BOT

-# Movie Finder: A telegram bot where you can search for a movie and get it details.
+### Movie Finder: A telegram bot where you can search for a movie and get it details.